 Don’t have a Scratch account?
 Don’t worry.
 You can still create the Ball Bounce game without one.
 Just click on Create tab at the top of the home page, and within seconds, you’ll be in the code builder where all the magic happens:

-2. Eliminate Scratch Mascot/Add Ball Sprite
+2. Remove Scratch Mascot/Add Ball Sprite

 3. Make the Ball Bounce

 Just like with most games, we know there are many ways a ball can bounce.
 For example, when dropped to the ground, thrown against a wall, hit with a racket, slapped, kicked, etc. Apart from a bowling or a wrecking ball, we know that there are many ways to physically make the ball bounce.
-However, one question remains: at want point of the game do we want to see our ball bounce?
+However, one question remains: at what point of the game do we want to see our ball bounce?

 And just like that, our ball became a little more alive.
 All there’s left to do is explore a few more ways we can program our ball to bounce.